Why I’m Here for You

 Restoring My Own Balance

 I’ve learned that sustaining brain health and well-being is essential.
-For me, that means kayaking, practicing Pilates and Foundation Training, reading both fiction and non-fiction, and spending time with my wide circle of friends — from age 20 to 100 — who inspire me with their wisdom and energy.
+I stay grounded through strength training, kayaking, walking, and spending time with my wide circle of friends — from age 20 to 100 — who inspire me with their wisdom and energy.

-Now, I want to use my journey — and my training — to support you on yours.
+Now, I want to use my journey and training to support you.

 The Aha Moments

-Witnessing "Got it" moments in those I educate brings me immense satisfaction and reflects my own journey through Teepa Snow’s Positive Approach to Care® program.
+Witnessing "Got it" moments in the people I work with brings me immense satisfaction - a feeling that mirrors my own journey through Teepa Snow’s Positive Approach to Care® program.

 PAC® Certified Dementia Care Trainer